-Provide details of the likelihood and history of flooding, including the extent, levels and frequency of floods in and around the project site.
+Provide details of the likelihood and history of flooding, including the extent, levels and frequency of floods in and around the project site, including the Moranbah North mine co-disposal area.
+Describe and illustrate the location of key infrastructure on the project site and the expanded Moranbah North mine co-disposal area in relation to relevant flood levels.
 Flood studies will include a range of annual exceedance probabilities for potentially affected waterways, based on observed data if available or use appropriate modelling techniques and conservative assumptions if there are no suitable observations.
 The flood modelling assessment will include local flooding due to short duration events from contributing catchments on site, as well as larger scale regional flooding including waterways downstream.